 Orients students to the clinical environment and provides experience with basic skills necessary to the surgical technologist.
+Topics include: scrubbing, gowning, gloving, and draping; assistance with patient care; processing of instruments and supplies:

-Topics include: scrubbing, gowning, gloving, and draping; assistance with patient care; processing of instruments and supplies; maintenance of a sterile field; and environmental sanitation.
+include: scrubbing, gowning, gloving, and draping; assistance with patient care; processing of instruments and supplies; maintenance of a sterile field; and environmental sanitation.
 In addition, introduces the development of surgical team participation through clinical experience.
 Emphasis is placed on observation/participation in routine procedures and procedures for core and specialty surgery.